AdamSJohnson/NQueens/README.md

 # NQueens
-Quick and dirty solution to the NQueens problem, decided to upload the final version To use compile in java using javac NQueens.java to run use java NQueens size, ps, pss
+A solution to the NQueens problem, decided to upload the final version To use compile in java using javac NQueens.java to run use java NQueens size, ps, pss